Frequently Asked Questions: Student Exchange

 An international student exchange visitor is any person eighteen years of age or under, who enters the United States with a nonimmigrant Visa, in a public or private high school (or up to age twenty-one if enrolled or to be enrolled in high school in this state) and is placed by an international student exchange visitor placement organization.
 (Reference:

 OSPI believes that student exchanges can be an enriching experience for individual students and their families, as well as schools and districts.
-While OSPI cannot sponsor or coordinate student exchanges, our staff is available to serve as a resource.
+OSPI cannot sponsor or coordinate student exchanges.

 Student exchanges are sponsored by private international student exchange visitor placement organizations registered with the Secretary of State’s office.
 For more information please visit the